Ellipal Review and Comparison

 For comparison, both leading hardware wallet manufacturers today (TREZOR and Ledger) have a considerable amount of their code stored on public repositories, like Github.
 Thanks to this, the crypto community can routinely inspect the code, adding another layer of security.
 So, while Ellipal may be secure due to the fact that it’s “disconnected” from any computer, it doesn’t mean the competition is any less secure.

 If you want an in depth explanation about how hardware wallets work watch this great talk from Andreas Antonopoulos

 When it comes to hardware wallets I want to make sure I know who stands behind the product and their reputation.
-It’s hard to find a lot of information on Ellipal, the company, as there’s not even an “about us” page on the site.
+It’s hard to find a lot of information on Ellipal and the existing about page is pretty limited.
 This led me to do my research on Linkedin and other sources.

 Ellipal is a privately held company established in Hong Kong in 2017.
 As for its founders, I can’t say I’ve heard about any of them or ever saw them in active community debates.
 The Indiegogo page doesn’t have any information about the team as well.

 While all of this isn’t really a deal breaker in my opinion, it does make me a little uneasy, especially when we’re talking about a device that should hold the majority of my funds.